GillianPlatform/Gillian/sphinx/js/js2gil.rst

    cd ..
    git clone https://github.com/GillianPlatform/javert-test262.git test262
    cd Gillian
-   esy
-   esy x javert bulk-exec ../test262/test
+   dune exec -- gillian-js bulk-exec ../test262/test

 The testing should take approximately thirty minutes.
 The bulk tester will actively report progress, folder-by-folder, and signal any test failures encountered.
 In the end, a list of all failed tests (the eight given above) will be printed.